Sport psychology: Pre performance routines

 Pre performance routines refer to the actions and behaviors athletes use to prepare for a game or performance.
 This includes pregame routines, warm up routines, and actions an athlete will regularly do, mentally and physically, before they execute the performance.
 Frequently, these will incorporate other commonly used techniques, such as imagery or self-talk.
 Examples would be visualizations done by skiers, dribbling by basketball players at the foul line, and preshot routines golfers or baseball players use prior to a shot or pitch.
 These routines help to develop consistency and predictability for the player.
 This allows the muscles and mind to develop better motor control.

-Pre performance routines allow an athletes mind to relax and go back to something which they know to calm them down.
+Pre performance routines allow an athlete's mind to relax and go back to something which they know to calm them down.
 This has resulted in lowering athlete's anxiety and increase their self-belief, which as a result will increase athletic performance because of the lowered anxiety and stress prior to the actual event.
 For example, when a batter in baseball is up to bat, a lot of the athletes will re-grip their batting gloves, and take a couple of practice swings, not because they need the practice, but because that routine is familiar and will allow them to clear their mind and relax their anxiety.
+A recent meta-analysis reported small-to-moderate positive effects of pre-performance routines on sport performance, including under pressure.

 Self-talk

 Self-talk refers to the thoughts and words athletes and performers say to themselves, usually in their minds.
 Self-talk phrases (or cues) are used to direct attention towards a particular thing in order to improve focus or are used alongside other techniques to facilitate their effectiveness.
 These uses are typically fit into two categories of self-talk: instructional and motivational.
 Instructional self-talk refers to cues that an athlete might use to focus and remind oneself of proper technique.
 For example, a softball player may think "release point" when at bat to direct her attention, while a golfer may say "smooth stroke" before putting to stay relaxed.
-Motivational self-talk signifies cues that might build confidence, maximize effort, or reaffirm one’s abilities.
-For example, one might tell themselves to “give it all” or that “I can do it.”
+Motivational self-talk signifies cues that might build confidence, maximize effort, or reaffirm one's abilities.
+For example, one might tell themselves to "give it all" or that "I can do it."
 Research suggests either positive or negative self-talk may improve performance, suggesting the effectiveness of self-talk phrases depends on how the phrase is interpreted by the individual.
 However, the use of positive self-talk is considered to be more efficacious and is consistent with the associative network theory of Gordon Bower and the self-efficacy tenet within the broader social cognitive theory of Albert Bandura.
 The use of words in sport has been widely utilized.
 The ability to bombard the unconscious mind with one single positive phrase, is one of the most effective and easy to use psychological skills available to any athlete.